CarstenSchelp/CarstenSchelp.github.io/_posts/2018-09-14-Plot_Confidence_Ellipse_001.md

 After simplifying the task of getting the right proportions for the confidence ellipse by normalization, we can reverse the consequences of this trick by simply (re-)scaling the normalized and rotated ellipse along the x- and y-axes.
 More specifically, scaling by the standard deviation of x along the x-axis and scaling by the standard deviation of y along the y-axis.

 You can modify these scaling factors by a factor of typically 2 or 3, thus scaling by two or three standard deviations, respectively.

-Given your data is normally distributed (like in all the scatter plots shown here), a factor of 2 will dimension the ellipse such, that it will include 95% of the observations, a factor of 3 will make it include 99.7%.
-(See also the [68-95-99.7 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule))
+/In an earlier version of this post I stated that, according to the [68-95-99.7 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule), 99.7% of the observations of a normally distributed dataset should lie within an ellipse with radiuses of 3 standard deviations.
+However, I think that I have to correct myself.
+The 68-95-99.7 rule is valid for a /rectangle/ with the dimensions of 2 times 1, 2 or 3 standard deviations.
+The rule only makes a statement about a one-dimensional dataset and it does not take covariance into account.
+The rectangle represents this "each dimenson by itself" view of the data.
+The ellipse, however, follows the bulk of the data more closely and thus "produces" more outliers than you would expect according to the 68-95-99.7 rule.
+Thanks to [colseanm](https://github.com/colseanm) how actually checked my earlier statement./

 ## Summary